 Are you starting to see wrinkles, fine lines, or crow’s feet around your eyes and forehead, or laugh lines around your mouth?
-Botox injections target these unsightly lines to create a smooth, more youthful complexion.
-One of the most popular cosmetic treatments for creases, as well as a successful remedy for muscle disorders, Botox has earned the satisfaction of many patients.
+Botox injections target these unsightly lines to help create a smoother, more youthful complexion.
+One of the most popular cosmetic treatments for creases, as well as a possible remedy for muscle disorders, Botox has earned the satisfaction of many patients.

 Used both medically and cosmetically, Botox injections target areas of the face to temporarily cause muscle paralysis.
 The injections are formulated from a hardened protein called botulinum toxin A, which forms naturally in the body.
 Botulinum toxin blocks nerve cells from transmitting commands to the facial muscles that cause wrinkles and age lines.
 When these muscles receive no signal to contract, they relax, thus smoothing the skin and resulting in a younger appearance.
 Once botulinum toxin A is injected beneath the skin, it naturally dissolves on its own over time.
 After procedures, the targeted skin looks fuller, more relaxed, and radiates a youthful glow.